Earlier this year the federal Work Opportunity Tax Credit (WOTC) program received an extension through December 31, 2025.

 According to a WOTC fact sheetissued by the U.S. Department of Labor (DOL), for the fiscal year 2021, state workforce agencies “received $18,485,000 to support the administration of WOTC, which includes certification process and reporting data on a quarterly basis.”
 The report also identifies the total number of certifications issued over the last several years:

 Employers that have not taken advantage of the WOTC program should reconsider now that the program has been renewed.
-The Department of Laborcites that roughly $1 billion in tax credits are claimed through the WOTC program annually.
+The Department of Laborcites that employers claim roughly $1 billion in tax credits annually.

 Supplemental nutrition assistance program (SNAP) recipients